Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Reload.** Reload a firearm or a crossbow.

-**Sprint.** Increase your speed by your Agility modifier.

-**Trip.** In place of 1 physical attack, you can attempt to trip a creature of your size or smaller within your reach.
-Make a Brawn check contested with the creature's Brawn.

 **Improvise.** Take an action that is not listed here, at the Reckoner's discretion.

 ## Sleights
 There is a number of things you can do that don't count as a full action, detailed below.
 You can only use one Sleight in a given turn.

-**Draw.** Draw a weapon or two.

 **Feint.** Make a Deceit check contested with the target's Judgement.
 On a success, the target's DR is reduced by 1 against your next attack this turn.

-**Hide.** If you are Unseen, you can make a Stealth check with Inverse Difficulty based on your Agility to become Hidden.

 **Magic.** Cast a spell that can be cast as a Sleight.

 **Offhand Attack.** If you took the Attack action and made at least one attack with a Light weapon, you can make one offhand attack with a different Light weapon you're holding as a Sleight.
 Alternatively, if you took the Attack action and made at least one Unarmed attack, you can make an extra Unarmed attack with your other hand.

+**Sprint.** Make a Mobility check with Inverse Difficulty based on your Agility modifier.
+On success, double your speed.
+On failure, increase your speed by your Agility modifier.

+## Special Actions
+There are special actions that don't require an Action or a Sleight.
+You can take one Special Action per turn.

+**Trip.** In place of 1 physical attack, you can attempt to trip a creature of your size or smaller within your reach.
+Make an Exertion check contested with the creature's Resistance.

+**Draw.** Draw a weapon or two.

+**Hide.** If you are Unseen, you can make a Stealth check with Inverse Difficulty based on your Agility to become Hidden.

 **Sheath.** Sheath a weapon or two.

-**Use.** Use an object, like opening a door or drinking a potion.
+**Use.** Use an object, like opening a door or picking up a small rock.

 ## Initiative
 The turn order in combat is determined by rolling initiative.
 To roll initiative, you can choose any die with a number of faces equal to or lower than your Grit Value (if you decide to roll at all).
 The number rolled is where you are on initiative order: whoever rolled highest goes first, and whoever rolled lowest (or didn't roll at all) goes last.